 How we can help

-We can help you to make claim by providing:
+We can get help to make your claim by:

-- Unsupported access in our libraries: free access to computer facilities and the internet but with no specialised help, although some of our library staff may be able to offer you some basic help to get started
+- Visiting our libraries: free access to computer facilities and the internet but with no specialised help, although some of our library staff may be able to offer you some basic help to get started